samuel-isr/PulmoSynth-AI-Pneumonia-Detector/README.md

 This is a model that uses an ensemble of two deep learning models to detect pneumonia in chest X-ray images with **92.63% accuracy**.

 Welcome to PulmoSynth AI.
 This project was a deep dive into a real world challenge could we build a truly reliable tool to detect pneumonia from X-rays?
 The journey had its fair share of twists and turns, from hitting performance walls to completely rethinking the approach.
-What came out of it was something I'm incredibly proud of, a powerful ensemble model that hits 92.63% accuracy on data it has never seen before, all wrapped up in a simple, stable desktop app.
+What came out of it was something remarkable, a powerful ensemble model that hits 92.63% accuracy on data it has never seen before, all wrapped up in a simple, stable desktop app.

 This repository tells the story of that process and gives you everything you need to run it yourself.